olcf/olcf-user-docs/software/viz_tools/visit.rst

         visit -nowin -cli -v 3.3.3 -l srun -np 28 -nn 1 -s visit_example.py

-Following one of the methods above will submit a batch job for five minutes to either Andes or Frontier.
+Following one of the methods above will submit a batch job for five minutes to either Andes, Riker, or Frontier.
 Once the batch job makes its way through the queue, the script will launch VisIt version X.Y.Z (specified with the **-v** flag, required on Andes) and execute a python script called ``visit_example.py`` (specified with the **-s** flag, required if using a